filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 - Sync the new network version with the mock actor bundle, and be able to see that you are on a new network version with `lotus state network-version`

 You can take a look at this [Lotus PR as a reference](https://github.com/filecoin-project/lotus/pull/11964), which added the skeleton for network version 23.

+[^7]: Exceptional case of no Lotus minor version for when we have two-stage upgrades where one network version enables some new feature and the next version disables the deprecated feature.

 [^1]: Here is system.go template for a simple migration: